-If anything exploring these ancient pyramids gives you a better appreciation for the civilizations that once ruled parts of the America.
+If anything exploring these ancient pyramids gives you a better appreciation for the civilizations that once ruled these parts of the Americas.

 That there were once great civilizations here that rivaled or even exceeded Europe, but which abruptly disappeared, not unlike the dinosaurs.

 Walking around the open air markets that were there temporarily for the annual fair (feria) was also fun—lots of trinkets, strange new foods, micheladas, loud music, and carnival rides.

 The following day we took the bus into the big city of Puebla to explore this colonial town—which boasts more churches than anywhere else in Mexico.

 The main plaza was bustling with activity as the locals came out to enjoy shows of traditional dance and song, eat, drink, and socialize.

 Children were launching long skinny balloons into the air which would come tumbling back down and smack someone in the head, invariably.